Revenue Multiples for High-Growth Firms

 Historical benchmarks:

-The durable lesson: What seems like a normal multiple depends entirely on when you are measuring.
+The signal worth remembering: What seems like a normal multiple depends entirely on when you are measuring.
 Someone paying 15x revenue in Q4 2021 thought they were getting a deal relative to 20x peers.
 By 2024, they were underwater.

 The dispersion matters more than the median: